4 Fillable Ornament Ideas and How to Display Them

 Next, glue the reindeer and faux trees onto the base.

-Add the faux snow and replace the lid.
+Turn the ornament upside down, add the faux snow and replace the lid.

 I decided the ornament looked a tad unbalanced, so I took it apart and added another faux tree.